What is the right diet for endometriosis?

 However, there are some guidelines of what dietary approaches can be followed to help manage endo:

-• Eat anti-inflammatory foods, this means avoiding sugar, processed food, fried food, gluten and animal products that are a product of factory farming.
-An anti-inflammatory diet is rich in vegetables, fruit, wholegrains, legumes, nuts, wild caught fish and healthy fats such as olive oil.
-Meat and poultry are okay as long as they are free from chemicals and not char-grilled, try cooking slowly instead.
-Eat red meat sparingly and always choose grass fed, as it's suggested that grass fed meat offers the benefits of omega-3 fatty acids (which are anti-inflammatory).
+Eat an anti-inflammatory diet, this means limiting the things you know aren’t good for you like pastries, fried food and ultra-processed foods.
+An anti-inflammatory diet is rich in vegetables, fruit, wholegrains, legumes, nuts, and healthy fats such as olive oil.
+Meat and poultry are okay, as long as they are free from chemicals and not char-grilled, try cooking slowly instead.
+Limit red meat to 1-2 per week.

-• Stick to oils with health benefits such as cold pressed olive oil as it is high in monounsaturated fatty acids and vitamin E, but don't cook with extra virgin olive oil as it becomes unstable and loses its health benefits with heat.
-When cooking over high heat, use fats and oils with a high smoke point, for example ghee, avocado oil or olive oil.
+Stick to oils with health benefits such as cold pressed olive oil as it is high in monounsaturated fatty acids and vitamin E, avocado oil is also great for cooking as it has a high smoke point.

 Gut issues are common for those who have endometriosis.
 If you have other conditions co-existing with endo such as IBS or SIBO, a high fibre diet could make you feel worse.
 Talk to a nutritionist for individual support and guidance.